-Petego Pet Tube Car Kennel – And for something completely different, if you don't have an extra large dog who needs an indestructible cage but rather looking for something to fit multiple dogs at the back of your car, this may be a great alternative.
-This pet tube travel car kennel from Petego will be much cheaper and look substantially better in your car, and it also folds.
+Petego Pet Tube Car Kennel – And for something completely different, if you don't have an extra-large dog who needs an indestructible cage but rather looking for something to fit multiple dogs at the back of your car, this may be a great alternative.

 Choosing the Best Travel Crate for Dogs

-If you and your dog are taking a trip by vehicle, finding a travel crate that is suitable and fits your car is actually an easy task, since majority of these travel carriers are designed for cars first.
-If you are both travelling by plane, it is a good idea to be aware of the airline's pet crate policies before purchasing, as airlines require specific dimensions and rules for travelling with pets in crates.
-Some of the pet carriers are already airline approved, and others are easy to get accepted.
+If you and your dog are taking a trip by vehicle, finding a travel crate that is suitable and fits your car is an easy task since most of these travel carriers are designed for cars first.
+If you are both traveling by plane, it is a good idea to be aware of the airline's pet crate policies before purchasing, as airlines require specific dimensions and rules for traveling with pets in crates.
+Some of the pet carriers are already airline-approved, and others are easy to get accepted.

 How to Pick the Correct Size Travel Dog Crate

 Measuring your dog is the only way that you're going to be able to select the most appropriately sized dog crate.